19hours/sg-statutes/Acts/Arms and Explosives Act.md

 [30/2002]

+(2) The Minister may, in making any rules —

+(a) provide that a contravention of any specified provision thereof shall be an offence; and

-(2) The Minister may in making any rules prescribe the penalty with which the contravention thereof shall be punishable, but so that no such penalty shall exceed imprisonment for a term of 2 years or a fine of $5,000 or both and, in the case of a continuing contravention, a fine of $2,000 for every day during which the offence continues.
+(b) provide for penalties not exceeding a fine of $100,000 or imprisonment for a term not exceeding 2 years or both for each offence and, in the case of a continuing offence, a further penalty not exceeding a fine of $10,000 for every day or part thereof during which the offence continues.

+[5/2007 wef 01/07/2007]

 (3) No such rules shall affect the dealing with explosives within any dockyard, arsenal, fort, military cantonment or other place for keeping ordnance or naval or military or air force stores occupied, used, controlled or managed by the Government or the government of any other country for defence purposes in Singapore.

 (4) All rules made under this section shall be published in theGazetteand shall be presented to Parliament as soon as possible after publication.

-[39

 ## THE SCHEDULE